eschaefer/personal-website-astro/src/content/blog/2013-02-20-automated-screen-resolution-review.md

 ---
-title: 'Automate responsive screen captures with Review'
+title: "Automate responsive screen captures with Review"
-description: 'Awesome node.js package that uses PhantomJS for easy screengrabs.'
+description: "Awesome node.js package that uses PhantomJS for easy screengrabs."
 tags: [automation, node.js, front-end, deprecated]
-pubDate: 'Feb 20 2013'
+pubDate: "Feb 20 2013"
 ---

 Review is an awesome node.js package that uses PhantomJS to grab screenshots of all your websites in different screen resolutions.